sindresorhus/p-retry/readme.md

 });
 ```

 If the `onFailedAttempt` function throws, all retries will be aborted and the original promise will reject with the thrown error.
+The callback is invoked regardless of the outcome of `shouldSkip`.

 ##### shouldRetry(context)

 Type: `Function`

-Decide if a retry should occur based on the context.
+Decide if a retry should occur based on the [`RetryContext`](#retrycontext).
 Returning true triggers a retry, false aborts with the error.

 It is only called if `retries` and `maxRetryTime` have not been exhausted.